 Beth Johnson serves as the Director of Legal Programs at Cabrini Green Legal Aid (CGLA) and has been an attorney with the organization since 2005.
 She has served thousands of clients during her time at CGLA in all areas related to criminal records, including expungement and sealing, clemency petitions, waivers and certificates, discrimination claims under the Illinois Human Rights Act and administrative proceedings.
 She has worked successfully with other advocacy groups to improve systems changes in the courts, policies of employers and governmental agencies and expansions and clarifications to criminal records laws in the Illinois General Assembly.
 She partners with people directly impacted by the criminal system to identify appropriate systemic changes and work to change society’s views on the criminal justice system.
 She is actively engaged in the development and execution of community and employer outreach and education.
 She is a published author through the Illinois Institute of Continuing Legal Education (IICLE), “Expungement and Sealing: A Lawyer’s Guide” and has trained, mentored and supervised attorneys for the last ten years.
 Most recently, she was selected as a 2014 Chicago Community Trust Emerging Leader fellow, which focuses on growth in criminal justice advocacy and policy work.
 She is a 2005 graduate of DePaul University’s College of Law, receiving a Certificate in Public Interest Law.
 She was awarded a Sun-Times Fellowship for loan repayment through the Chicago Bar Foundation.
 She has been honored by the Clerk of the Circuit Court of Cook County as an Outstanding Woman in Nonprofit in 2012 and awarded the Safer Foundation Visionary Award in 2010.

 Jackie joined CGLA from the DuSable Museum of African American History and has over fifteen years of experience in fundraising and capital campaign management.
 As the Chief Development Officer for the oldest independent African American museum, she worked in concert with the President and CEO, board, senior management, staff, and consultants.
-Developing and implementing strategies to increase private support for the organization.
-Prior to DuSable, Jackie served as Regional Director of Advancement for the University of Illinois Champaign Urbana campus.
-She’s worked with Chicago’s cultural and educational institutions including the Peggy Notebaert Nature Museum, Lincoln Park Zoo.
-Jackie’s commitment to supporting Chicago institutions extends beyond her work.
-She is an active volunteer with LINK Unlimited, and the current President of the Illinois Black Alumni Network.
+Jackie served as Regional Director of Advancement for the University of Illinois Urbana Champaign campus and in Chicago’s cultural community including the Peggy Notebaert Nature Museum and Lincoln Park Zoo.
+Jackie’s commitment to supporting Chicago institutions extends beyond her work, she is an active volunteer with LINK Unlimited, and the immediate Past-President of the Illinois Black Alumni Network.

 Born and raised on the South Side of Chicago, Victoria Spires has always been connected to the work that she does.
 Before joining Cabrini Green Legal Aid in 2014, Victoria last served as the Chief Operating Officer at North Lawndale Employment Network where she worked for over 11 years.
 She has extensive hands on experience in administrative support services, human resources, bookkeeping, budget review and analysis, covering long and short-term goals.
 Not only does Victoria bring a depth of operation management experience, but makes use of her 5 years of Stage Management experience at the Black Ensemble Theater & Cultural Center to keep CGLA running smoothly.
 An intelligent and creative individual with strong leadership skills, Victoria was named the 1st Community Scholar for Jane Addams College of Social Work at the University of Illinois and The Herman Conway Outstanding Student Leadership Award from Columbia College.